 Each of the online sportsbooks featured on our site has been determined to be 100% safe for bettors 18 and up after being thoroughly vetted by our staff to determine their legitimacy and security features.
 Not all sports betting sites are created with the intention of providing players with a safe and secure site to place money on sports, which is why we strongly recommend using the sites we’ve reviewed.

-PASPA did have an impact on the Golden State’s ability to allow state-regulated sports betting within their borders.
-In May 2018, the U.S. Supreme Court overturned the federal sports betting law known as PASPA, which had prevented states from deciding whether to allow sportsbooks to operate with their jurisdiction.
+PASPA did have an impact on the Golden State’s ability to allow state-regulated sports betting within its borders.
+In May 2018, the U.S. Supreme Court overturned the federal sports betting law known as PASPA, which had prevented states from deciding whether to allow sportsbooks to operate within their jurisdiction.

 California Sports Betting Laws/Pending Bills

 California lawmakers have begun the process of introducing sports betting legislation with ACA 16 and SCA 6 in 2020.
-The plan was to get domestic sports betting on the ballot for November of 2020 but the California Nations Indian Gaming Association (CNIGA) intervened, introducing new language that was going to require lengthy debate.
-The Tribal casino interests wanted a controlling interest in the CA sports betting industry.
-Unfortunately, there was not enough time on the clock to iron out the details, so it will not be able to get on the ballot again in California until at least 2022.
+The plan was to get domestic sports betting on the ballot for November of 2020, but the California Nations Indian Gaming Association (CNIGA) intervened, introducing new language that was going to require lengthy debate.

 18+ State-Licensed Sportsbooks in California

 State-licensed sportsbooks for residents 18 and up — or for any age — are currently not allowed to operate within the state lines of California.